First law of thermodynamics: Non-equilibrium transfers

-Gyarmati shows that his definition of "the heat flow vector" is strictly speaking a definition of flow of internal energy, not specifically of heat, and so it turns out that his use here of the word heat is contrary to the strict thermodynamic definition of heat, though it is more or less compatible with historical custom, that often enough did not clearly distinguish between heat and internal energy; he writes "that this relation must be considered to be the exact definition of the concept of heat flow, fairly loosely used in experimental physics and heat technics."
+Gyarmati shows that his definition of "the heat flow vector" is strictly speaking a definition of flow of internal energy, not specifically of heat, and so it turns out that his use here of the word heat is contrary to the strict thermodynamic definition of heat, though it is more or less compatible with historical custom, that often enough did not clearly distinguish between heat and internal energy; he writes "that this relation must be considered to be the exact definition of the concept of heat flow, fairly loosely used in experimental physics and heat technics".
 Apparently in a different frame of thinking from that of the above-mentioned paradoxical usage in the earlier sections of the historic 1947 work by Prigogine, about discrete systems, this usage of Gyarmati is consistent with the later sections of the same 1947 work by Prigogine, about continuous-flow systems, which use the term "heat flux" in just this way.
 This usage is also followed by Glansdorff and Prigogine in their 1971 text about continuous-flow systems.
 They write: "Again the flow of internal energy may be split into a convection flow ρuv and a conduction flow.
 This conduction flow is by definition the heat flow W. Therefore: j[U] = ρuv + W where u denotes the [internal] energy per unit mass.
 [These authors actually use the symbols E and e to denote internal energy but their notation has been changed here to accord with the notation of the present article.
 These authors actually use the symbol U to refer to total energy, including kinetic energy of bulk flow.]"
 This usage is followed also by other writers on non-equilibrium thermodynamics such as Lebon, Jou, and Casas-Vásquez, and de Groot and Mazur.
 This usage is described by Bailyn as stating the non-convective flow of internal energy, and is listed as his definition number 1, according to the first law of thermodynamics.
 This usage is also followed by workers in the kinetic theory of gases.
-This is not the ad hoc definition of "reduced heat flux" of Haase.
+This is not the ad hoc definition of "reduced heat flux" of Rolf Haase.

 In the case of a flowing system of only one chemical constituent, in the Lagrangian representation, there is no distinction between bulk flow and diffusion of matter.
 Moreover, the flow of matter is zero into or out of the cell that moves with the local center of mass.
 In effect, in this description, one is dealing with a system effectively closed to the transfer of matter.
 But still one can validly talk of a distinction between bulk flow and diffusive flow of internal energy, the latter driven by a temperature gradient within the flowing material, and being defined with respect to the local center of mass of the bulk flow.
 In this case of a virtually closed system, because of the zero matter transfer, as noted above, one can safely distinguish between transfer of energy as work, and transfer of internal energy as heat.